ionuttbara/windows-defender-remover/README.md

 That is a false positive.

 Some Security apps flag this app as a virus because  of the way the .exe files are created.

+## 🛑 If i have a clean installed Windows with no updates the script is works, why in updated Windows the script is not working?

+Updated Windows includes a ``` Windows Intelligence Update ``` this is designed for blocking actions , modifying Windows defender/Security Polocies, and so on.
+If the script is not work for you, first check if you have the Windows Security Intelligence Update installed.
+If you have, disable tamper protection, and re-apply the script.

 ## 📃 Automation of the script